TheUltimateC0der/listrr.pro-docs/docs/privacy.md

 How do we use this data:

 - We use the username of your Trakt.tv user account as a username of your listrr.pro account.
+If you choose another provider, this will be used as a unique identifier since Trakt.tv does not provide anything else to uniquely identify a user.
 - We use the access token for your trakt.tv user account to create/update/delete lists on your trakt.tv account that are connected to listrr.pro
 - The refresh token for your trakt.tv user account to get a new access token before it expires
 - We use the expiration date of the access and refresh token to aquire a new set of access and refresh token before it expires